ErikEJ/EFCorePowerTools/README.md

 ## Downloads/builds

 ### Requirements

-.NET Framework 4.8 or later is required.
-For EF Core reverse engineering, the .NET 6.0 or .NET 8.0 x64 runtime must be installed.
+For EF Core reverse engineering with Visual Studio, the .NET 8.0 x64 runtime must be installed.

 ### Release